-Upon receipt of the Court of Appeals' Resolution dated August 29, 2019 which admitted the Petition for Certiorari of the Agustins, the Parent Company filed its Comment and Opposition to the Petition for Certiorari.
-In the said Comment and Opposition, the Parent Company asserted that the suspension of the execution pending appeal of the Summary

-Judgment is (a) within the residual powers of the Trial Court and (b) allowed under the relevant provisions of the Rules of Court.
+After the Petition for Certiorari was allowed by the Court of Appeals, the Parent Company filed its Comment and Opposition to the Petition for Certiorari.
+In the said Comment and Opposition, the Parent Company asserted that the suspension of the execution pending appeal of the Summary Judgment is (a) within the residual powers of the Trial Court and (b) allowed under the relevant provisions of the Rules of Court.